inspec/inspec/docs/resources.rst

 Examples -- DONE
 -----------------------------------------------------
-The following examples show how to use this audit resource in a recipe.
+The following examples show how to use this InSpec resource in a recipe.

 **Verify host name s reachable over a specific protocol and port number**